SFVInt: Simple, Fast and Generic Variable-Length Integer Decoding using Bit Manipulation Instructions: SIMD Implementation

 }

-For a masked result of 63, indicating two integers spanning six and two bytes respectively in the original varint sequence.
+For a masked result of 63, indicating three integers spanning six, one and one bytes respectively in the original varint sequence.
 To extract them efficiently, we apply the \texttt{\_pext\_u64} instruction with specific masks tailored to these lengths:

 {

 }